skardum/invoices-reader/README.md

 # QR Code Detector

-A simple python application that detects QR codes in an image of invoices that made according to zatca instructions and saves invoices data to an excel file.
+a Python application for detecting QR codes in an image of invoices that made according to zatca.
+It provides a graphical user interface (GUI) built using PyQt5, allowing users to select a folder containing images with QR codes and specify an Excel file location to save the decoded data.

+## Features:

+- **QR Code Detection** : Utilizes OpenCV and pyzbar to detect QR codes from images.
+- **Graphical User Interface** : Built with PyQt5 for easy interaction.
+- **Excel Export** : Saves decoded QR code data to an Excel file for further analysis.

 ## Getting Started